 - They are used to feed elephants and camels.

 The newly developed leaves are pinkish-red in color.
-The tree partially shed its leaves in the autumn or during November-December months.
+The tree partially shed its leaves in the autumn or during the November-December months.

 They develop in a spiral structure and they are mostly ovate in shape.